 The Johns Hopkins Arthritis Center provides care to patients with inflammatory arthritis with a focus on the care of rheumatoid arthritis, psoriatic arthritis, and ankylosing spondylitis.
 The Arthritis Center physicians see patients at the Johns Hopkins Bayview Campus.

 In order for your care to be matched to an appointment with an expert in the field of your diagnosis, it is necessary to have your records available to our physician reviewers prior to scheduling an appointment.
 Therefore, we ask that you have your referral and medical records faxed to 443-267-0090.
-It is important to include the following: a referral from your current physician, any clinical notes, imaging reports (including x-rays and MRIs), lab results, pulmonary function test and echo cardiogram results.
+It is important to include the following: a referral from your current physician, any clinical notes, imaging reports (including x-rays and MRIs), lab results, other tests results as applicable (such as pulmonary function tests echocardiograms, pathology reports, EMG/NCS results).

 - Bring your insurance card